-The information contained in this handbook pertains to state licensing only.
+The information contained in this handbook pertains to Florida certification examinations and processing.

-This exam, its eligibility and application process bear no relation in any way to national credentialing in radiologic technology offered by ARRT.
+These Florida certification exams, their eligibility, or application process bear no relation in any way to national credentialing in radiologic technology offered by ARRT.

-This Examination Handbook is designed to help state licensing candidates understand and prepare for the examination.
+This Examination Handbook is designed to help Florida state certification candidates understand and prepare for their examination.
 It is published for each calendar year, but changes to content specifications and policies and procedures may occur during the year so be sure to check www.staterhc.org for updates.
 To ensure that your exam experience is as successful as possible, you will want to read the following information very carefully and keep the handbook for future reference.

-The information in this handbook supersedes that in any prior publications of the ARRT.
+The information in this handbook supersedes that in any prior publications of ARRT.
 Earlier versions may contain outdated information.
 It is your responsibility to obtain a handbook corresponding to the year in which your examination is to be taken, as noted on the front cover of the handbook; and to familiarize yourself with the contents.

-ARRT does not discriminate against individuals on the basis of their race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, familial status, disability, sexual orientation, gender identity, veteran status, age, or any other legally protected basis.
+ARRT does not discriminate against candidates on the basis of their race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, familial status, disability, sexual orientation, gender identity, veteran status, age or any other legally protected basis.